Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 <span style="display:block">

 - `RelativeLayout.LeftRelativeOffset="0.5"` - view's left is on center of the parent's view.
-- `RelativeLayout.RightRelativeOffset="0.5"` - view's right is on center of the parent's view..
+- `RelativeLayout.RightRelativeOffset="0.5"` - view's right is on center of the parent's view.
-- `RelativeLayout.TopRelativeOffset="0.5"` - view's top is on center of the parent's view..
+- `RelativeLayout.TopRelativeOffset="0.5"` - view's top is on center of the parent's view.
 - `RelativeLayout.BottomRelativeOffset="0.5"` - view's bottom is on center of the parent's view.
 - `WidthSpecification` and `HeightSpecification` set the size of the view.
-- `RelativeLayout.HorizontalAlignment="Center"` and `RelativeLayout.VerticalAlignment="Center"` - position view on the center of thecontainer.
+- `RelativeLayout.HorizontalAlignment="Center"` and `RelativeLayout.VerticalAlignment="Center"` - position view on the center of the container.

 ```xaml
 <View